Cysu/dlearn/data/human_sar/README.md

         images : M*1 cells, each is an image attributes : M*1 cells, each is a D*1 logical vector attribute_names : D*1 cells, each is a string
+        segmentations : M*1 cells, each is a segmentation map segmentation_names : D*2 cells, each is a pair of segmentation map pixel value and its semantic meaning, including background colormap : The colormap used to show segmentation map

 Datasets
 ========